-For eligible students who choose the option of re-submitting the review article assignment for regrading, revisions are due NO LATER than Friday, December 12, 2014 at noon (12:00 pm).
+For eligible students who choose the option of re-submitting the review article assignment for regrading, revisions are due NO LATER than Wednesday, December 16, 2015.
+All revised submissions MUST include your original draft with my comments.
 NO EXCEPTIONS & NO EXTENSTIONS

-Penalty: Any revision turned in after this deadline will not be graded and your mark on your first submission will stand.
+Penalty: Any revision turned in after this deadline, or one that does not include your original submission, will not be graded and your mark on your first submission will stand.

 Policy for Re-scheduling Presentations and Penalties for Late Submissions: With the exception of extreme extenuating circumstances all students are expected to deliver their presentations on their scheduled dates and turn in graded work on time.
-Supporting documentation must be provided for any request re-schedule your presentation or for an extension on any written work.
+Supporting documentation must be provided for any request to re-schedule your presentation or for an extension on any written work.
 Should you find yourself in an extreme situation, please contact me ASAP via email so that I may assist you.
 Otherwise, penalties will be levied as described above.
 There will be no opportunity to re-weight course components or to complete extra work to offset missed presentations, late assignments, or poor performance on any course element.

-A Note on Plagiarism: Written assignments and presentation material will be graded under the assumption that students have read and understood the contents of Northey and Timney (2012); specifically here, Chapter 2 - Ethical Issues in Research and Writing.
+A Note on Plagiarism: Written assignments and presentation material will be graded under the assumption that students have read and understood the contents of Northey and Timney (2015); specifically here, Chapter 5 - Ethical Issues in Research and Writing.
 All assignments must be in your own words.
 Paraphrasing someone else's words or ideas, even if you reference those words, is plagiarism.
 Stringing together a set of phrases with direct quotes is not writing in your own words.
-All forms of plagiarism constitute a serious academic offense.
-Any case of suspected plagiarism will be dealt with severely, including the imposition of the maximum penalties allowable.
-The onus is on you to understand what constitutes plagiarism and to take all steps to avoid it.
+Likewise, turning in virtually identical papers from a pair or group, when students have been instructed to work independently is a violation.
+All forms of plagiarism or misrepresentation constitute serious academic offenses.
+Any case of suspected plagiarism or duplication will be dealt with severely, including the imposition of the maximum penalties allowable.
+The onus is on you to understand what constitutes plagiarism or misrepresentation and to take all steps to avoid both.
 It is also an academic offence to submit substantially similar work to two different courses for credit (see Part 4, Section 5 of the U of L Calendar regarding Academic Offenses).